President: Elizabeth Christopherson, Rita Allen Foundation

 President Emeritus: John Dedrick, Charles F. Kettering Foundation

-John Dedrick is Vice President and Program Director at the Kettering Foundation.
+John Dedrick is Executive Vice President and Chief Operating Officer at the Kettering Foundation.
 He has a long-standing research interest in the theory and practice of democracy and has worked closely with higher education professionals and community-based forum moderators on numerous scholarly and community-based research studies.
 In addition to serving on the board of Philanthropy for Active Civic Engagement, Dedrick serves on the executive committee of Deliberative Democracy Consortium, the Ohio Grantmakers Forum’s public policy committee, and the editorial board of the Journal of Public Deliberation.
 He also serves as adjunct faculty at Fielding Graduate University, Institute for Social Innovation, where he leads seminars on topics including deliberation, dialogue, and civic engagement.

 PACE Executive Director: Kristen Cambell